-- In the event that enhanced DBS clearance is in process for a particular member of staff that member of staff will: - Only teach adults classes - be placed on the nearest floor to the DSL/ADSL who will perform regular unscheduled drop-ins on that teacher. - only be placed in rooms which have a glass panel in or next to the door so that they can be monitored from the corridor.

-These behaviours will be continued until the enhanced DBS check is received.

-Written confirmation sought from all external agencies that their staff, (when given regular unsupervised access to students in our care), have been appropriately screened and that all checks have been carried out on their staff's identity, references, right to work in the UK and their suitability to work with students.

-Student behavioural policies and student contracts implemented to work against bullying.
+- Potential staff are advised that we are a safer recruiter and that these steps will be taken. - Enhanced DBS are housed securely online.
+There is also a single centralised register of all staff, including supply staff.
+Please see LSI Safer Recruitment Policy 2018 for full details. - Written confirmation sought from all external agencies that their staff, (when given regular unsupervised access to students in our care), have been appropriately screened and that all checks have been carried out on their staff's identity, references, right to work in the UK and their suitability to work with students. - Student behavioural policies and student contracts implemented to work against bullying.
 Posters and signage to promote awareness of bullying for students.
-This includes cyber bullying.

-Staff training and documentation to raise awareness of the signs of bullying.
-This to be done at induction and included in the three year safeguarding refresher training.

-All staff to be given this Safeguarding Policy and Part 1 of Keeping Children Safe in Education (April 2014).

-Homestay Hosts who host students under 18 to be given a policy summary relevant to them, and the additional guidance in Hosting Students Aged Under 18.

-Scheduling and staffing to ensure that as far as possible students under 18 on Young Learners programmes do not come into extended unsupervised contact with Adult students (when on a shared campus).
+This includes cyber bullying. - Staff training and documentation to raise awareness of the signs of bullying.
+This to be done at induction and included in the three year safeguarding refresher training. - All staff to be given this Safeguarding Policy and Part 1 of Keeping Children Safe in Education (April 2014). - Homestay Hosts who host students under 18 to be given this policy, and the additional guidance in Hosting Students Aged Under 18. - Scheduling and staffing to ensure that as far as possible students under 18 on Young Learners programmes do not come into extended unsupervised contact with Adult students (when on a shared campus).
 This does not apply to students aged 16 or 17 on the regular adult programme.
-No students under 16 are to be admitted onto the Adult programme No students aged 18+ to be admitted onto the Young Learner's Programme under any circumstances.

-Accommodation to be allocated so as to avoid housing students under 16 with students over 18.
-On a case by case basis accommodation of students under 18 with students over 18 to be carefully considered and a recording of decision and suitability made (risk assessment).

-Social/Cultural/Leisure Activities to be organised to ensure that as far as possible students on Young Learners Programmes do not come into extended unsupervised contact with Adult students.
+No students under 16 are to be admitted onto the Adult programme under any circumstances.
+No students aged 18+ to be admitted onto the Young Learner's Programme under any circumstances. . - Accommodation to be allocated so as to avoid housing students under 16 with students over 18.
+On a case by case basis accommodation of students under 18 with students over 18 to be carefully considered and a recording of decision and suitability made (risk assessment). - Social/Cultural/Leisure Activities to be organised to ensure that as far as possible students on Young Learners Programmes do not come into extended unsupervised contact with Adult students.
 No students aged 18+ will be permitted to attend activities where students aged under 16 are present, or where the activity is part of the designated Young Learner's Programme.
 No students under 16 are permitted to attend adult course activities.
-This does not include closed groups from school and colleges where students aged 15-18 have the institution's consent to travel as part of a group.
-This does not apply to students aged 16 or 17 on the regular adult programme.

-Allegations against LSI staff reported to LSI management immediately.
+This includes groups and closed groups where the group should be advised of this prior to booking.
+This does not apply to students aged 16 or 17 on the regular adult programme. - Allegations against LSI staff reported to LSI management immediately.
 Set procedures in place for management response established to protect both the student and the adult.
 (Details below)

-Our procedures will be regularly reviewed and up-dated.

-All new members of staff and adult volunteers will be given basic Safeguarding training and will be alerted to the proper procedures as part of their induction into the school.
+- Our procedures will be regularly reviewed and up-dated. - All new members of staff and adult volunteers will be given basic Safeguarding training and will be alerted to the proper procedures as part of their induction into the school.
 They will also be given a copy of this policy.
 All permanent staff will receive updated training every three years.
-Homestay hosts who host or plan to host students under 18 to be given this policy, basic safeguarding training and be subject to the Safer Recruitment Policy as part of their preparation or initial recruitment Further guidance to be provided in Information for Accommodation Providers for Under 18s, as needed and at biennial reinspection visits.
+Homestay hosts who host or plan to host students under 18 to be given this policy, basic safeguarding training and be subject to the Safer Recruitment Policy as part of their preparation or initial recruitment Further guidance to be provided in Information for Accommodation Providers for Under 18s, as needed and at biennial re-inspection visits.